WiLO Networks

 Series A in 2016

-RF Pixels, Inc. is a venture-backed company based in Silicon Valley that focuses on developing technology for the fifth generation of wireless cellular communications, commonly known as 5G.
-Founded by a team associated with the UC Berkeley Wireless Research Center, RF Pixels specializes in innovative phased-array radio technology.
-This technology offers unprecedented capacity and economics for the new 5G millimeter-wave frequency bands, facilitating robust high-speed connections for users while providing a solid business foundation for service providers.
-The company aims to enhance the next generation of wireless communications, allowing for advanced connectivity and communication capabilities.
+RF Pixels, Inc. is a private company based in Silicon Valley that focuses on developing innovative technology for the advancement of 5G wireless communications.
+Founded by a team affiliated with the UC Berkeley Wireless Research Center, RF Pixels specializes in phased-array radio technology, which offers significant capacity enhancements and cost-effective solutions for the emerging 5G millimeter-wave frequency bands.
+This technology enables robust high-speed connections for users while providing a solid business foundation for service providers.
+The company is committed to fostering a collaborative and motivated technical team dedicated to creating high-quality products and ensuring customer satisfaction.

 i5 Technologies